 CONSTRUCTION OF MODERN EXPORT SLAUGHTER HOUSE, LEATHER TANNERY AND LIVESTOCK SALES YARDS

-Kajiado county government have finalized the construction of a leather tannery at Isinya at a cost of 7.5 million.
-Export slaughter house at Imbirikani has also been finalized.
-New livestock sales yards at Torosei, Shompole, Imbirikani and Saikeri has been put up at a cost of 15million Kenya Shillings.
+Kajiado County government finalized the construction of a leather tannery at Isinya at a cost of 7.5 million.
+Export slaughter house at Imbirikani was also finalized.
+New livestock sales yards at Torosei, Shompole, Imbirikani and Saikeri were put up at a cost of 15million Kenya Shillings.

 We are also rehabilitating the ones at Emali, Kimana, Rombo mile 46 and Ilbissil.
 In the next financial year, the county government has set aside 20 million Kenya shillings to be used in the construction of more livestock sales yards.